nhattruongNeoVim/dotfiles/README.md

   sudo apt update && sudo apt upgrade sudo apt install gnome-tweaks
   ```
-    > Then open Tweaks:
+# Customizing Appearance with Tweaks

+Follow these steps to customize your system appearance using Tweaks:

+- **Open Tweaks:**
+    - Navigate to the "Tweaks" application on your system.

+- **Shell Theme:**
-    Go to Appearance -> Shell -> (Modded) Catppuccin-Mocha-Standard-Mauve-Dark
+    - Go to "Appearance" -> "Shell."
+    - Select the "(Modded) Catppuccin-Mocha-Standard-Mauve-Dark" theme.

+- **Application Theme:**
-      > Go to Appearance -> Applications -> (Modded) Catppuccin-Mocha-Standard-Mauve-Dark
+    - Go to "Appearance" -> "Applications."
+    - Choose the "(Modded) Catppuccin-Mocha-Standard-Mauve-Dark" theme.

+- **Icons:**
-      > Go to Appearance -> Icons -> Candy-icons
+    - Go to "Appearance" -> "Icons."
+    - Select the "Candy-icons" set.

+These steps will allow you to easily personalize the shell, application, and icon themes using Tweaks.

 # (￣ y▽ ￣)╭ Ohohoho.....